hashicorp/terraform-provider-aws/website/docs/r/s3_bucket.html.markdown

 * `storage_class` - (Optional) The class of storage used to store the object.
 * `replica_kms_key_id` - (Optional) Destination KMS encryption key ARN for SSE-KMS replication.
 Must be used in conjunction with
   `sse_kms_encrypted_objects` source selection criteria.
 * `access_control_translation` - (Optional) Specifies the overrides to use for object owners on replication.
-Must be used in conjunction with   `account` owner override configuration.
+Must be used in conjunction with `account_id` owner override configuration.
-* `account` - (Optional) The Account ID to use for overriding the object owner on replication.
-Must be used in conjunction with
-  `access_control_translation` override configuration.
+* `account_id` - (Optional) The Account ID to use for overriding the object owner on replication.
+Must be used in conjunction with `access_control_translation` override configuration.

 The `source_selection_criteria` object supports the following: